javasparx/generator-spring-boot-plugin/README.md

 # generator-spring-boot-plugin
-> Generator to generate boilerplate Spring Boot Plugin project
+> Generates plugin project for Spring Boot with all common classes, properties and ready git settings.

 ### Installation